serialc/AdventOfCode/README.md

 5. `isalpha()` returns true if only characters [a-zA-Z]
 6. Easy but not efficient
 7. Classes FTW
+8. Probably a much nicer/smarter way of doing this

 ### Tricky problems
 None yet for 2022